-Writing is a reflective activity that requires the right environment.
+Finding the perfect place(s) to write … is important to creating meaningful entries.
+Journal writing is a reflective activity that requires the right environment for you.
 The best environment is a quiet one with no interruptions and where you are alone.
-A reflective environment will let you find a connection with your muse.
-You need a place where you can relax and not worry about someone barging in or other things distracting you from your reflections.
+A reflective environment will let you relax, find a connection with yourself and your feelings.
+You need a place where you can relax and not worry about someone barging in or other things distracting you from your thoughts.
 You should also feel physically comfortable and the place should meet your time requirements.

 Because the suitability of a place can change with the time of day, learn the rhythms that affect the place you wish to write in.
 For example, the kitchen may be the centre of activity during the day but an oasis of quietude during the evening.
 Similarly, learn what kind of environment stimulates and nurtures your writing.
 Does music help or do you need complete quiet?
 Do you respond to nature’s soft breezes and sounds or do you prefer to surround yourself with the anonymous murmur of a crowded café for company?

 Places that work for me include the local coffee shop, a park near my house, a library or other quiet place where I can enjoy uninterrupted anonymity.
 Where you write may reflect what you’re writing and vice versa.
 To some extent, you are environment and environment is you.
 You might try a few places first and see what happens to the content of your entries.
 Entries you make while sitting under an apple tree in the breeze hearing the birds singing may differ from entries you make while sitting in your living room by the crackling fireplace with music playing or sitting at your desk in your bedroom in total silence or in a crowded café surrounded by cheerful bustle.
 I give more details on how to feed the muse in Chapter 4.